Can I play Powerball by mail?

 Most states do allow you to claim prizes by mail.
 For more information and details, please contact your state lottery.

 What does the Power Play Multiplier do?

-When playing the US Powerball lottery, you have the option to add the Power Play feature to your ticket, by checking the appropriate checkbox.
-With Power Play, secondary prizes are multiplied up to five times!
+When playing the US Powerball lottery, you have the option to add the Power Play feature to your ticket by checking the appropriate checkbox.
+With Power Play, secondary prizes are multiplied up to 5 times!
 See the entire list of Powerball prizes with the Power Play Multiplier to really appreciate the power of this feature.